-Tags act almost as key words for your post and help to further organise posts by narrowing down broader categories and relating posts together.
+Tags act as key words for your post and help to further organize posts by narrowing down broader categories and relating posts together.
 Therefore, tags should be more specific than categories, and there should be more of them on your site, and per post.
-Tags should still be able to be applied to multiple posts, as tags that are too specific are unhelpful for users.
-Alternatively, having no tags can make it hard for users to find specific posts, or can lead to a disorganised category taxonomy, as categories are made too specific in compensation.
+Tags should still be able to be applied to multiple posts as tags that are too specific are unhelpful for users.
+Alternatively, having no tags can make it hard for users to find specific posts, or can lead to a disorganized category taxonomy as categories are made too specific in compensation.

 When planning a taxonomy structure, consider how your users are likely to sort through your content.
 If you think that your users will want to filter content based upon the country that the content is based in, then you may want to consider adding regional taxonomy.
 If your users are likely to need to filter between press, news, and insights, then you will need a taxonomy for them to do so.